htsuruo/firebase-extensions/trigger-github-issues-from-crashlytics/README.md

 Before installing this extension, make sure that you've [created a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) in your GitHub account to access the GitHub API（if your repository is organization, use GitHub Apps).

-Two approaches exist for creating access tokens, but `Fine-grained personal access tokens` is recommended.
+Two approaches exist for creating access tokens, but `Fine-grained personal access tokens` are recommended.

 ### Permissions

-When creating a PAT, you need to give it the following permission:
+When creating a PAT (Personal Access Token), you need to give it the following permission:
 `repository permissions > Issues > Read and write`

 <img width="630" alt="SCR-20230527-ogal-2" src="https://github.com/HTsuruo/firebase-extensions/assets/12729025/719bcfd8-12c7-4336-adde-924738553592">